tc39/proposal-async-context/README.md

   }

   async query(search) {
-    const query = new Query(search)
+    const task = new Query(search)
     const result = await this.socket.send(query)
-    // This async context is triggered by `DatabaseConnection` which is not linked to initiator of `DatabaseConnection.query`. return query.runInAsyncScope(() => {
+    // This async context is triggered by `DatabaseConnection` which is
+    // not linked to initiator of `DatabaseConnection.query`. return task.runInAsyncScope(() => {
       // Promise linked to the initiator of `DatabaseConnection.query`.
-      // Promise -> Query(AsyncTask) -> `DatabaseConnection.query`
+      // Promise -> QueryTask -> `DatabaseConnection.query`
       return Promise.resolve(result)
     })
   }
 }

-class Query extends AsyncTask {
+class QueryTask extends AsyncTask {
   constructor(search) {
     // scheduled async task
-    super('database-query')
+    super()
     this.search = search
   }
 }
 ```

-In the example above, `DatabaseConnection` can be established at root execution context (or any other context).
-With `AsyncTask`,
+In the example above, `DatabaseConnection` can be established at root execution
-each call to `DatabaseConnection.query` will schedule an async task, which will be linked to its initiator execution context (may
+context (or any other context).
+With `AsyncTask`, each call to
+`DatabaseConnection.query` will schedule an async task, which will be linked
-not be the one establishing `DatabaseConnection`).
-And at the resolution of socket, the contexts are propagated by the `DatabaseConnection`,
+to its initiator execution context (may not be the one establishing
+`DatabaseConnection`).
+And at the resolution of socket, the contexts are
-which is linked to its initiating execution context, so the context has to be re-established by `AsyncTask.runInAsyncScope`.
+propagated by the `DatabaseConnection`, which is linked to its initiating
+execution context, so the context has to be re-established by
+`AsyncTask.runInAsyncScope`.

-In this way, we can propagate correct async context flows on multiplexing single async task.
+In this way, we can propagate correct async context flows on multiplexing
+single host platform provided async resource.

 # Prior Arts